auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Perhaps there would be one or more bloom filters per key, each tracking the nonexistent usernames that key has very likely seen.

+### OPRFs and PAKE

+An oblivious pseudo-random function (OPRF) is a multi-party computation that applies a salt that only the server knows to a password only the client knows.
+Thus every non-secret result of this secret salt is tied to a very specific password guess.
+OPRFs are commonly used in password-authenticated key exchange (PAKE) protocols.

+Even though these salts normally remain secret, they are not plausibly deniable.
+This is because an OPRF server reveals to unauthenticated agents something that is deterministically generated from a password attempt and the secret salt.
+This means the OPRF server enables those in possession of a purported salt for a given login name to easily verify if the salt is genuine, and enables those in possession of a genuine salt and who are lucky enough to guess the login name to make the association between the two.

+Thus while there are many potential advantages to replacing a public salt with an OPRF, hiding the association between stolen salts and login names from Craig is not among them.
+Other than the peripherally-relevant fact that stolen public salts can be plausibly deniable while stolen OPRF salts cannot, in theory there is no significant difference between a typical OPRF server and a public salt server in the context of account privacy.

+In practice, the effort that would need to go into implementing or administering an OPRF server is very comparable to the effort that would need to go into a public salt server.
+In particular, there's still a need for fake answers that are stable over time.

+As genuine OPRF salts usually cannot be changed within any definite timeframe, one should least make a genuine derivation look indistinguishable from a fake derivation.
+However, this would require omitting a per-account seed, which in turn makes login names offline-crackable from stolen salts if the key is also in the attacker's possession.
+For this reason, genuine OPRF salts should likely be effectively random and stored directly in a database, and not derived from persistent secrets.

+Pursuing the deployment of an asymmetric PAKE does seem like a very worthy endeavor, however, PAKEs also present extremely non-obvious tradeoffs relative to more traditional password-based authentication flows augmented with prehashing.

+For example, in OPAQUE, the client learns whether the password is correct before the server does: thus there is no way for the server to surreptitiously fail an authentication attempt that uses the correct password, based on other factors.
+Perfectly falsified failures are readily achieved using a more traditional password-based authentication flow, and might be supportable in the context of other asymmetric PAKE protocols.

 ### Private Salts

 It's highly recommended that in addition to a public salt, that your deployment